WiFi Sensor User Guide for use with MQTT

 MQTT allows the complete line of NCD WiFi sensors to communicate via the internet to any MQTT Broker service using a WiFi connection.
 It only requires network connection credentials, connection information about the MQTT Host Broker, and authentication information for the MQTT connection if applicable.

 The WiFi Sensor for MQTT supports connection to MQTT Brokers via open connection, basic authentication, as well as TLS.
-Topics and message payload formats are fully customizable for compatibility with your specific MQTT Broker service.
-WiFi communication is also fully encrypted for your security.
+Topics and message payload formats are fully customizable for compatibility with each MQTT Broker service.
+WiFi communication is also fully encrypted for the security of each device.

 This guide is applicable to all of the NCD WiFi MQTT Sensors.
-Some information such as the displayed data at the end of this guide may differ depending on the sensor you are using.
+Some information such as the displayed data at the end of this guide may differ depending on the sensor in use.
 To get started using the WiFi MQTT Sensor, follow the steps outlined below.

 This guide is broken up into 3 sections: